Summary

 Transition Phrase: "We may not have all the answers, but I hope that we can assist each other any way that we can.
 If there are no more questions, let’s move on to our last activity."

 Display slide 33.
 Announce to participants that you will be wrapping up the discussion regarding the Social Presence.
-You will complete the last collaborative activity in Padlet and reflecting on the information that has been shared.
+You will complete the last collaborative activity in Padlet and reflect on the information that has been shared.
 Take a moment to drop the complete URL into the chat for participants to access this way as well.

 Display the Padlet screen where participants will be posting.